 - Once the cauliflower is fork-tender, process it in a blender or food processor, together with the vegetable broth, garlic, coconut milk, spices, and salt + pepper.
 Blend until the mixture is smooth.

 - Heat oil in a skillet and fry the mushrooms over medium heat for about 5 minutes.
 Add spinach and fry for an additional minute.
 Turn off the heat.

-- Pour everything in a greased baking dish (mine measures 13x9 inches / 33x23 cm).
+- Pour everything into a greased baking dish (mine measures 13x9 inches / 33x23 cm).

-- Make a batch of my easy vegan cheese sauce and pour it on top or use any vegan cheese of choice.
+- Make a batch of my vegan cheese sauce and pour it on top, or use any vegan cheese of choice.